Flow-Based Single-Step Completion for Efficient and Expressive Policy Learning: Experiments and Results

-\paragraph{Offline to Online Finetuning and Complete Online Training.} We evaluate SSCQL's adaptability in both offline-to-online finetuning and fully online RL.
-Table~\ref{Offline to Online Finetuning Results with SSC} reports finetuning results where offline-pretrained policies are further trained with online interaction.
+We evaluate SSCQL's adaptability in both offline-to-online finetuning and fully online RL.
+Table~\ref{Main Text Offline to Online Finetuning Results with SSC} reports finetuning results where offline-pretrained policies are further trained with online interaction.
 We compare against Cal-QL \cite{nakamoto2023cal} (a SOTA method designed for the regime), DQL, and CAC (strong generative policy baselines).
-Final scores with the best performance are bolded, and a red arrow ($\rightarrow$) indicates a drop exceeding 10\% from the offline score.
+The numbers before and after `+' in the SSCQL headings denote the offline and online training steps respectively.
+The final scores with the best performance are bolded, and a red arrow ($\rightarrow$) indicates a drop that exceeds 10\% of the offline score.
 SSCQL yields stable improvements, while DQL and CAC often degrade, underscoring the brittleness of diffusion-based policies in online adaptation.

-We also examine fully online RL (500K training steps, 3 random training seeds), with results summarized in Table~\ref{Online RL Results with SSC}.
+We also examine fully online RL, with results summarized in Table~\ref{Main Text Online RL Results with SSC}.
 SSCQL significantly outperforms DQL and CAC across all Gym locomotion tasks.
 Notably, both DQL and CAC experience reduced performance as their number of generative steps increases (5 for DQL, 2 for CAC), suggesting that deeper backward computation graphs and longer denoising chains may hinder training stability.
 In contrast, SSCQL employs a single-step generative actor, avoiding backpropagation through time (BPTT), which likely contributes to more stable gradients and efficient learning dynamics.
+More details on offline-to-online finetuning as well as fully online training are available in Appendix~\ref{Offline to Online Finetuning and Complete Online Training Results}.